xfarrow/amzn-kind-downloader/README.md

 ## How it works
 It takes automatic screenshots of the book and merges them into a single PDF file.
-In the future I'd like to use an OCR library not to lose quality during the process.
+Don't worry, you can minimize the window while the program does what it has to do.

 It seems very difficult to directly retrieve text from the website; it's not HTML nor JS generated.